CloscaMarius/BudgetTracker/README.md

 - web pages: using the Velocity templating engine, to separate the UI code from Java code; UI code consists of basic HTML and CSS code (and a little Javascript)
 - charts: using JavaScript library Google Charts (https://developers.google.com/chart)
-- web services interface: uses REST principles to define the API, and JSON to encode requests/responses (using Gson library)

 - includes some unit tests for DB part (using JUnit library)